nakshatravidyarthi/ledgerly1/README.md

 ## S3

-AWS S3 is utilized for encrypted storage and hosting of user's receipt images.
+AWS S3 will be utilized for encrypted storage and hosting of user's receipt images.

 - Create a new bucket.
 Choose a name and select ACLs enabled under Object Ownership.
 - Under Block all public settings for this bucket, disable Block All public Access.